 Changes of benefit terms: A new benefit tier was added for members joining the System on and after July 1, 2009.
 A one-time 3% payment was granted to certain retirees and beneficiaries effective July 2016, and a one-time 3% payment was granted to certain retirees and beneficiaries effective July 2017.
+Two one-time 2% payments were granted to certain retirees and beneficiaries effective July 2017.
+Two one-time 2% payments were granted to certain retirees and beneficiaries effective July 2017.
 Two one-time 2% payments were granted to certain retirees and beneficiaries effective July 2018 and January 2019.
 Two one-time 3% payments were granted to certain retirees and beneficiaries effective July 2018 and January 2019.
 Two one-time 3% payments were granted to certain retirees and beneficiaries effective July 2019 and January 2020.

 Changes of assumptions: On December 17, 2015, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System.
 Primary among the changes were the updates to rates of mortality, retirement, withdrawal and salary increases.
+The expectation of retired life mortality was changed to the RP-2000 Combined Mortality Table projected to 2025 with projection scale BB (set fowared 2 years for both males and females).

-On March 15, 2018, the Board adopted a new funding policy.
-Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
-In addition, based on the Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date.
-The assumed investment rate of return remained at 7.30% for the June 30, 2019 actuarial valuation.
+A new funding policy was initially adopted the Board on March 15, 2018, and most recently amended on June 18, 2020.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation and further reduced from 7.40% to 7.30% for the June 30, 2018 actuarial valuation.